UQRacing/noetic-docker/README.md

 ```bash
 brew install docker docker-compose
 ```
+> :information_source:

-There are sometimes errors when running through QEMU (default) emulation for the containers.
+> There are sometimes errors when running through QEMU (default) emulation for the containers. <br />
 > To switch from QEMU to Rosetta emulation in Docker, go to **Docker Desktop Settings > General > Virtual Machine Options > Apple Virtualisation Framework > Use Rosetta for x86/amd64 emulation on Apple Silicon**

 <sub>(additionally Rosetta is up to 4x faster)</sub>